seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 $query = new Query('php.net', Message::TYPE_AAAA, Message::CLASS_IN, time());
 {% endhighlight %}

 Then pass this object to the executor `query()` method.
-This method returns a promise so we can add `onFulfilled` handler to recieve the results:
+This method returns a promise so we can add `onFulfilled` handler to receive the results:

 {% highlight php %}
 <?php